Choose frugal

 It’s important to set boundaries and guidelines when creating a guest list.
 Something that helps is asking one of your strong-willed wedding party members to help you stick to the boundaries you set when you started creating the guest list.

-Remember to take your time and consider every detail, such as venue size, available overnight accommodation, travel requirements, plus-ones, and any restrictions that are in place.
+Remember to take your time and consider every detail, such as venue size, available overnight accommodation, travel requirements, plus ones, and any restrictions that are in place.

 Make sure that you include the people who are most important to you and your partner.
 Don’t let your friends or family members influence you unless they are contributing to the wedding.
 Make sure to prioritize those who are closest to you.
+So it might be time to reconsider inviting colleagues, distant friends, and extended family members out of feelings of guilt or the fear that people might be upset with you.
+This is your big day!

 Now, let’s look at some stats and quantities to consider.